cookm346/breaking_bad/README.md

 sem <- pca$x[ , 1:2]
 sem <- data.frame(data, sem)
 ```
-We can plot the visualize each transcript.
-Here each transcript is represented by a point and similar episodes occupy similar regions in the space:
+We can visualize each transcript in a two dimensional semantic space.
+Here each transcript is represented by a point and semantically similar episodes occupy similar regions in the space:

 ```r
 ggplot(sem, aes(PC1, PC2)) + geom_point(aes(color=season, size=rating)) +